Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This slightly spicy, crunchy, and hearty Thai peanut chicken salad recipe will get you through summer.
+This slightly spicy, crunchy, and hearty Thai peanut chicken salad recipe will get you through summer!
+The same peanut sauce is used for the chicken marinade and the dressing-so simple and flavorful!

 Thai peanut chicken salad with spicy peanut dressing in white bowl with spoon this recipe